AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-41850-->

-*  {{ site.data.var.ce }} now trims the non-breaking space characters from the Contact Us form email input field.
+*  Magento Open Source now trims the non-breaking space characters from the Contact Us form email input field.
 Previously, the form was submitted without removing the non-breaking space characters from the email input (if given), which caused errors in the log files.
 The **Reply-To** field was also missing from the generated contact email message to the store administrator.

 <!--- MC-42793-->

-*  {{ site.data.var.ce }} now displays related products, up-sell products, and cross-sell products according to their positions in the Admin.
+*  Magento Open Source now displays related products, up-sell products, and cross-sell products according to their positions in the Admin.

 <!--- MC-42502-->